Imad-SH/Wireshark-Anomaly-Analysis/README.md

 ## 📁 Project Structure

-Each folder represents a standalone analysis project and follows this structure:
+Each folder represents a standalone analysis project and contains this file:

-- `traffic.pcap` – Sample network capture (anonymized)
-- `analysis/` – Notes and observations from the investigation
-- `screenshots/` – Key packet captures highlighting notable traffic
 - `report.pdf` – Summary report of findings and conclusions

 ## 🚀 Purpose